blogmarketing/blogmarketing.github.io/_posts/2024-02-16-guide-on-how-to-choose-which-products-to-sell-online.md

 ### Consider dropshipping as a high-profit margin business model:

 Dropshipping eliminates the need for inventory management, as third-party suppliers handle product storage and shipping.
-With careful consideration of factors like cost of goods and market niche, dropshipping can be a lucrative venture, offering substantial profit margins and scalability for your online business.
+With careful consideration of factors like cost of goods and market niche, **[dropshipping can be a lucrative venture]({% post_url 2024-02-27-what-is-dropshipping %})**, offering substantial profit margins and scalability for your online business.

 ## Get your own online store today!